-Enjoy rural Northumberland – England’s “best kept secret”.
+Enjoy rural Northumberland – England’s best kept secret.
 The Northumberland National Park starts just a few miles north of us, and continues up to the Cheviot range of hills and the Scottish Border.
-Kielder, Europes largest man-made forest, with its lake and a variety of outdoor pursuits and leisure attractions, is a pleasant drive up the North Tyne valley.
+Kielder, Europe’s largest man-made forest, with its lake and a variety of outdoor pursuits and leisure attractions, is a pleasant drive up the North Tyne valley.

 With its sparse population, its unspoilt coastline, unpolluted rivers and miles of rolling countryside, Northumberland is perfect for enjoying a range of outdoor activities.
 Stanegate Cottage offers the best of walking right on the doorstep.

 Greenhead village, down the hill from the cottage has a welcoming pub, The Greenhead Hotel, for a good meal and a well earned drink after a hard day’s walking.
-Our “local castle”, Thirlwall Castle, is a 14th century stronghold, built of stone from the Roman Wall!
+Our local castle, Thirlwall Castle, is a 14th century stronghold, built of stone from the Roman Wall!
 Haltwhistle and Greenhead Golf Club is literally feet away from us (the cottage looks out over it) and welcomes visitors.
 There are also fine golf courses at Hexham and Brampton.

 Talkin Tarn, near Brampton, is a local beauty spot for an easy stroll, fishing, boating or a picnic.
 Stanegate Cottage can be used a base for visiting the beautiful Northumberland coastline with Holy Island and Bamburgh Castle, the Lake District and even the Scottish borders.
 All in all, great for a relaxing or energetic holiday.

-If you would like to use public transport, the towns and cities of the Tyne valley and north Cumbria can be reached by taking advantage of the bus which can be caught not far away from the cottage.
+If you would like to use public transport, the towns and cities of the Tyne valley and north Cumbria can be reached by taking advantage of the bus that can be caught not far away from the cottage.
 During the holiday season The Hadrian’s Wall bus runs from east to west along the Wall, stopping at all the sites and towns and villages.
 The railway station at Haltwhistle is only 3 miles away for regular services to Newcastle and Carlisle.